litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.25
+	- Added the rollable flying carpet.
 version: 0.11.24
-	- Fixed dialog bug where Shamino would interject to insult Dupre even if the later is not in the party
+	- Fixed dialog bug where Shamino would interject to insult Dupre even if the later is not in the party.
 version: 0.11.23
 	- Fixed Skara Brae/New Magincia moongate destinations.
 version: 0.11.22